 - The tour dates are shown at the top of this page.
 Naturally, you are welcome to come sooner.
 I generally arrive on Friday.
 If you would like to come sooner, or stay longer, hotel and motorcycle arrangements can readily made to suit your schedule.

 - When to book your reservation obviously depends on your schedule.
 As a rule I suggest at least 3 months in advance of the tour date in order to ensure that you get the motorcycle that you want and to secure a place on the tour.
 There is a limit of 7 motorcycles or 10 people, whichever comes first, per tour.
-There are nearly a full line of BMW and Honda motorcycles to choose from.
+There are nearly a full line of BMW and KTM motorcycles to choose from.
 In the case of certain BMW’s there are several bikes of the same models available.
-In the case of Honda, one of each.
+In the case of KTM, one of each.
 If having a specific bike is a high priority for you then please book early.

 - The final cut-off date is technically 30 days before the tour starts.
 At this point there is enough lead-time for any adjustments or cancellations as they relate to our motorcycle supplier and related hotels.
 If someone contacts me to sign up with less than 30 days to go every effort will be made to accommodate you.
 The issue will usually be the motorcycle availability.